Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ### Bus termination

 There is a 120R bus termination fitted to the CAN-FD bus on the 6HC boards, so normally this board must be at the end of the bus.
 From **v1.02 and later boards**, there are drill-to-disconnect jumpers that allow the termination resistor to be removed, however this is not required in normal operation.
-It is only required if a 6HC board is to be used as an expansion board, and not placed at the end of the bus but somewhere in between.
+It is only required if a 6HC board is to be used as an expansion board and not placed at the end of the bus but somewhere in between.

 ### Removing the bus termination